Iran International

+Iran International (ایران اینترنشنال) is a Persian-language satellite television channel and multilingual digital news operation established in May 2017 and funded by Saudi Arabia aimed at Iranians and people interested in Iranian news, culture, politics, society and sports.

+News content is available online, via radio and via satellite broadcasting worldwide including inside Iran despite official attempts at censorship.
+The network reports on Iran's geopolitical role, economy, human rights violations, political developments, LGBTQ+ rights and other topics sensitive to the government in Iran.

+Overview

-The channel has received media attention for its reporting on human rights violations, separatism in Iran, political developments, LGBTQ+ rights and women's rights in Iran and has twice been nominated for International Channel of the Year by the Association for International Broadcasting.
-It is also known that the channel has ties with the Saudi Arabian royal family, with some funding for the channel coming from people closely associated with the same, such that the Iranian government has specified the tethering of Iran International's activities as a prerequesite for normalization of its disturbed diplomatic relations with the Saudi administration.
-Iran International’s management do not deny that they receive funding by Saudi nationals but they do deny that they are linked to any government, including that of Saudi Arabia.
+The channel has received media attention for its reporting on human rights violations, political developments, LGBTQ+ rights and women's rights in Iran and has twice been nominated for International Channel of the Year by the Association for International Broadcasting and won a 2023 Clio Entertainment Award as well as a 2023 Promax UK award.

+The channel is backed by a Saudi-British investor with ties to the Saudi government,According to the British newspaper The Guardian, Saudi Arabia has provided a 250-million-dollar fund for Iran International in 2018, but Iran International's management claims the independence of its editorial operation and denies a link to any government.

 In 2022, an independent survey carried out by the Group for Analyzing and Measuring Attitudes in Iran (GAMAAN) and reported by the AIB found that Iran International is the most influential source of independent news in Iran with 33% of the daily audience.
 More than half of the 27,000 participants surveyed also reported that they trusted Iran International "a lot" or "to some extent".

-During the Mahsa Amini protests on 9 November 2022, the Iranian Minister of Intelligence Ismail Khatib announced that Iran International had been declared a terrorist organization by the Islamic Republic of Iran, accused by the government of inciting riots protesting the regime.
+During the Mahsa Amini protests on 9 November 2022, the Iranian Minister of Intelligence Ismail Khatib announced that Iran International had been declared a terrorist organization by the Islamic Republic of Iran, accused of inciting riots protesting the government.

 News sources have reported that the Iranian government is waging an "intimidation campaign" against personnel of the TV station, freezing their assets, interrogating their relatives and "threatening to snatch them from British streets if they do not quit their jobs".
+In February 2023 Magomed-Husejn Dovtaev was charged with terrorism after being caught photographing areas surrounding the London studios, and in September Iran International said it was resuming broadcasting from London, UK.
+Dovtaev was found guilty and sentenced to 3 1/2 years in jail.